The Best Universal Remotes For 2025

 Cons

-Overall, if you want a remote with insane amount of customizability, then this is the one for you.
+In summary, if you want a remote with a lot of customizability, then this is a great one.

 Inteset INT-422 4-in-1